Term Insurance Grace Period

 Why is the grace period a critical component of Term Insurance policies?

-The grace period is a critical component of Term Insurance policies because it provides policyholders with a window of opportunity to make the premium payment and keep the policy in force.
+The grace period is a critical component of term insurance policies because it provides policyholders with a window of opportunity to make the premium payment and keep the policy in force.
 Without a grace period, policyholders who miss paying the premium on time would have their policy lapse sooner, and the benefits provided by the policy would no longer be available to them or their beneficiaries.
-Therefore, grace period ensures that the policy remains in force for some time even after a lapse in premium payment and that policyholders have adequate uninterrupted coverage for their loved ones.
+Therefore, a grace period ensures that the policy remains in force for some time, even after a lapse in premium payment and that policyholders have adequate uninterrupted coverage for their loved ones.

 Psychological Impact of Grace Period on Policyholders